bahulneel/openttd-coopetition/docs/components/decomposition.md

 ### Implementation Phases (by example)

+This recounts the Dashboard pass and, more importantly, how each decision was made so you can reproduce it elsewhere.

-- Phase 1 – Layout extraction
+- Phase 1 – Layout extraction (discover spatial structure first)
-  - Introduce `TemplateLayoutStacked` and move persistent UI to header/footer slots.
+  - Inputs observed: a persistent header and footer around page content; container paddings duplicated in pages.
+  - Catalog consult: Layouts → choose `Template/Layout/Stacked` (stacked regions) instead of inventing a page‑specific container.
+  - Decision rationale: keep a single root for fallthrough; push spacing/padding into the layout via `:classes`; remove per‑page boilerplate.
+  - Trade‑offs: named slots (`header`, `default`, `footer`) are sufficient; no ordering prop needed yet beyond classes.

-- Phase 2 – Molecules for persistent UI
+- Phase 2 – Molecules for persistent UI (stabilize chrome)
-  - Add `MoleculeHeader`, `Molecule/Navigation/Bar`, `MoleculeFooter`.
-Remove header/footer markup from the layout.
+  - Inputs observed: the header always shows logo/title (left), navigation (middle), tools (right).
+Footer content is fixed.
+  - Catalog consult: Molecules → Header, Navigation, Footer exist conceptually; create `Molecule/Header`, `Molecule/Navigation/Bar`, `Molecule/Footer`.
+  - Decision rationale: fix left/right (no choice); allow nav in the middle (default slot) so the layout remains declarative; move fixed footer into a molecule with a tiny prop surface (`version`).
+  - Fallthrough vs forwarding: fallthrough (single root) for attributes; no forwarding because we don’t transform data.

-- Phase 3 – Screen composition
+- Phase 3 – Screen composition (recognize a recurring page pattern)
-  - Create `TemplateLayoutSection`, `TemplateLayoutGrid`, `TemplateLayoutSequential`.
-  - Compose `TemplateScreenDashboard` from these.
+  - Inputs observed: page‑local header (title/subtitle/actions), stats row, main + secondary content.
+  - Catalog consult: Screen pattern → Dashboard is a known shape; build from layouts rather than ad‑hoc wrappers.
+  - Decision rationale: create `Template/Screen/Dashboard` that composes `Template/Layout/Section` (header shell), `Sequential` (vertical rhythm), `Grid` (stats).
+Keep the Screen thin; don’t forward props—use fallthrough.
+  - Props vs slots: Section exposes `title`/`subtitle` as props (closed) and `#actions` as slot with fallback to `actions?: Action[]` (open when needed).

-- Phase 4 – Card and action molecules
+- Phase 4 – Card and action molecules (normalize repeated fragments)
-  - Introduce `MoleculeDashboardCard` and `MoleculeAction` (+ per-type variants).
+  - Inputs observed: four stats tiles share the same structure and tone‑based styling with an optional right‑side control.
+  - Catalog consult: Molecules → prefer an opinionated wrapper around shadcn `Card`; create `Molecule/Dashboard/Card`.
+  - Decision rationale: reduce options to `{ label, value, tone, action? }`.
+When `action` is present, render through `Molecule/Action`; otherwise show a tone‑based icon.
+No slot for body to keep consistency.
-  - Convert inline stats to `DashboardStat[]` and render via `v-bind`.
+  - Convert markup to data: define a local `DashboardStat` and render with `v-for` + `v-bind` to move decisions from markup to data.

 ### Common Pitfalls and How to Avoid Them